maitiSoutrik/ostep-homework/cpu-sched-mlfq/README.md

 control over the exact characteristics of the jobs running in the system, you can use -l (lower-case L) or --jlist, which allows you to specify the exact set of jobs you wish to simulate.
-The list is of the form: x1,y1,z1:x2,y2,z2:... where x is the start time of the job, y is the run time (i.e., how much CPU time it needs), and z the I/O frequency (i.e., after running z ms, the job issues an I/O; if z is 0, no I/Os are issued).
+The list is of the form: x1,y1,z1:x2,y2,z2:... where x is the start time  lgof the job, y is the run time (i.e., how much CPU time it needs), and z the I/O frequency (i.e., after running z ms, the job issues an I/O; if z is 0, no I/Os are issued).